faazabilamri7/udemy-devops-15-real-projects/015-GitRemoveLargeFile/02_YN_Windows_Ubuntu.md

 git gc
 ```

-Then you should be able to see the size is reduced
+Then we should be able to see the size is reduced

 ```dos
 du -sh
 git count-objects -v
 ```

-Last, you can push the change to the remote repo to finish this lab
+Lastly, we can push the change to the remote repo to finish this lab.

 ```dos
 git push origin --force --all